 Mobile Game Site Challenges: Infrastructure Configuration In order to provide new mobile game titles via the Internet, Sega initiated a project to construct a dedicated mobile game system.
 To provide the infrastructure for the new game titles, Sega first considered utilizing cloud services for short time period usage, but the growth forecast of extended application titles for mobile users resulted in a decision to construct a new in-house system to provide multiple game titles in parallel.
 The new system required servers for game content, and new server load balancers to handle large traffic to multiple games' content with high speed.

-Servers Australia deploys the AX Series as a highly-flexible, high-performance solution with its multi-tenancy capabilities, highly available load balancing, usability advantages and SSL offloading features.
+Servers Australia deploys the A10 ADC as a highly-flexible, high-performance solution with its multi-tenancy capabilities, highly available load balancing, usability advantages and SSL offloading features.
 (Overview +/-)

 Servers Australia is a well-established, Australian owned enterprise with a reputation for being a premium provider.
 Servers Australia is driven by a passion to provide superior customer service and support.
 Servers Australia is well acquainted with the latest cutting edge technology and is dedicated to providing customers with the best possible solutions to deliver results that are flexible, convenient and cost effective.